haroonhublikar12/Self-driving-Car-Using-Machine-Learning-and-Neural-Networks/docs/Software_Setup.md

 ## Step 1 - Flash micro SD card

-1. Download a JetCard SD card image listed in below table onto a Windows, Linux or Mac *desktop machine*
+1. Download a JetCard SD card image listed in below table in your laptop/desktop.
 2. Insert your micro SD card into the laptop/desktop
+3. Format your micro micro SD card using [SD Memory Card Formatter for Windows](https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download/)
-3. Using [Etcher](https://www.balena.io/etcher/) select the downloaded zip file and flash it onto the SD card
+4. Using [Etcher](https://www.balena.io/etcher/) select the downloaded zip file and flash it onto the SD card
-4. Remove the SD card from the laptop/desktop
+5. Remove the SD card from the laptop/desktop

 ### Latest Release (** **but not yet fully verified** ** )